Skip to main content

 Scopes

 Each key carries a fixed set of scopes.
-The dashboard scope picker lists every available scope; the most common ones are:
+The v1 launch surface uses these scopes:

 Rotating and revoking keys